The Best Men's Hiking Shoes of 2017

 Cleaning and treating your footwear increases its life expectancy.
 Mud and sand left on the shoe's upper create premature wear.
 Warm water and a soft brush are your best tactic for cleaning.
 Nikwax offers a line of leather and fabric conditioners, including products for suede leather and synthetic fabrics.
 Common wear areas, like the flex points on the forefoot and seams that are prone to scuffing, can be reinforced.
 Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolong use, and has the added benefit of keeping water out.

 Do yourself a favor and visit the Care and Feeding section of our hiking boot review for more information on cleaning, treating and extending the life of hiking footwear.

 The variety of hiking footwear for outdoor folks these days is a blessing.
-With high traction soles and waterproof uppers that support the foot while freeing your ankle, hiking shoes are the choice of many hikers today.
-But you may need the support and ankle stability that a boot provides, or you may enjoy pushing the capabilities of light trail running shoes.
+With high traction, comfy soles and waterproof uppers that support the foot while freeing your ankle, hiking shoes are the choice of many hikers today.
+We designed this review to be comprehensive in its scope and detailed in its testing in order to help you get on the trails with the ideal footwear for your hiking style.
+But you may need the support and ankle stability that a boot provides, or even enjoy pushing the capabilities of light trail running shoes.
 We cover the best uses and defining attributes of these types of outdoor footwear above, and delve into the fine details in our Buying Advice article, where fitting and sizing is also detailed.

 Table of Contents